THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 - 2.5k had applications expire

 The lowest point requirement during 2015 was 450.
 Profiles with over 600 points are typically issued invitations to apply in the next draw after the profile is created.
 Most profiles submitted last year with over 450 points appear to have been invited to apply.
+People with scores as low as 441 have gotten ITAs.

 When you create your account, you’ll get a MyCIC number.
 Save that information or you’ll have a heck of a time logging back in.